- How is Hodgkin disease treated?

 Because of the high risk of serious infections right after treatment, patients usually stay in a special hospital room in protective isolation (where exposure to germs is kept to a minimum) until a measure of their white blood cells, the absolute neutrophil count (ANC), rises above a certain level.

-Patients then typically make regular visits to the outpatient transplant clinic for about 6 months, after which their care is continued by their regular doctors.
-At this point, they may only come back to the clinic for their regular exams or if they have symptoms that should be checked by their doctor.
+Patients then typically make regular visits to the outpatient transplant clinic for about 6 months, after which their care may be shared with their regular doctors.
+At this point, they may only come back to the clinic for their regular exams or if they have symptoms that need to be checked.

 A stem cell transplant is a complex treatment that can cause life-threatening side effects.
-If the doctors think a patient may benefit from a transplant, it should be done at a hospital where the staff has experience with the procedure and with managing the recovery phase.
-Some stem cell transplant programs may not have experience in certain types of transplants, especially transplants from unrelated donors.
+If the doctors think a person might benefit from a transplant, it should be done at a cancer center where the staff has experience with the procedure and with managing the recovery phase.

 SCTs often require a long hospital stay and can be very expensive (costing well over $100,000).
-Because some insurance companies may view it as an experimental treatment, they may not pay for it.
-Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to tens of thousands of dollars.
-Find out what your insurer will cover before deciding on a transplant so you will have an idea of what you might have to pay.
+Because some insurance companies might view it as an experimental treatment, they may not pay for it.
+Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to many thousands of dollars.
+Find out what your insurer will cover before the transplant so you will have an idea of what you might have to pay.

 Possible side effects

 Early or short-term effects: The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the “Chemotherapy” section of this document), and can be severe.
-They are caused by damage to the bone marrow and other quickly growing tissues of the body and can include:
+They can include:

 - Low blood cell counts (with fatigue and increased risks of infection and bleeding)